Minitab

 Minitab is a statistics package developed at the Pennsylvania State University by researchers Barbara F. Ryan, Thomas A. Ryan, Jr., and Brian L. Joiner in conjunction with Triola Statistics Company in 1972.
-It began as a light version of OMNITAB 80, a statistical analysis program by National Institute of Standards and Technology.
+It began as a light version of OMNITAB, a statistical analysis program by National Institute of Standards and Technology.

 History

-Minitab is a statistics package developed at the Pennsylvania State University by researchers Barbara F. Ryan, Thomas A. Ryan, Jr., Brian L. Joiner in 1972.
+Minitab Statistical Software is a statistics package developed at the Pennsylvania State University by researchers Barbara F. Ryan, Thomas A. Ryan, Jr., Brian L. Joiner in 1972.
 The project received funding from the Triola Statistics Company.
-It began as a light version of OMNITAB 80, a statistical analysis program by NIST, which was conceived by Joseph Hilsenrath in years 1962–1964 as OMNITAB program for IBM 7090.

-The documentation for OMNITAB 80 was last published 1986, and there has been no significant development since then.
+It began as a light version of OMNITAB, a statistical analysis program by NIST, which was conceived by Joseph Hilsenrath in years 1962–1964 for the IBM 7090.
+The documentation for the latest version of OMNITAB, OMNITAB 80, was last published in 1986, and there has been no significant development since then.

 Minitab is distributed by Minitab, LLC, a privately owned company headquartered in State College, Pennsylvania.
-In 2020, during the COVID-19 pandemic, Minitab LLC requested and received between $5 million and $10 million under the Paycheck Protection Program to avoid having to let go 250 employees.
-As of 2021, Minitab LLC had subsidiaries in the UK, France, Germany, Hong Kong, and Australia.
+As of 2024, Minitab LLC had subsidiaries in the Netherlands, UK, France, Germany, Hong Kong, Japan and Australia.